taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Kai looks down at her lap with hard eyes.

-Kai: **"I'll manage long enough for you to set up a splicing station in Sweden...but you'll have to make it quick..."**
+Kai: **"I'll manage long enough for you to set up a splicing station in Sweden...but we'll need you to be quick..."**

 Kai hands Majhee a letter covered in legal jargon.